-Technology and cyber risk is the risk of loss resulting from a purposeful or accidental event related to the use of technology.
-It includes the risk of cyber-attack that leads to unplanned outages, unauthorized access, or unplanned disclosure of confidential or restricted information, resulting in a potential privacy breach.
-Technology risk also includes the risk of a deterioration in the reliability and availability of internal, customer-facing, or vendor-supported applications, infrastructure systems and/or services.
+Information technology ("IT") and cyber risk is the risk of loss resulting from events such as failures, faults or incompleteness in computer operations, or illegal or unauthorized use of computer systems.
+It includes the risk of cyber-attack that leads to unplanned outages, unauthorized access, or unplanned disclosure of confidential or restricted information, resulting in a potential privacy non-compliance.
+IT risk also includes the risk of a deterioration in the reliability and availability of internal, customer-facing, or vendor-supported applications, infrastructure systems and/or services.
 Such an event could give rise to a privacy breach resulting in the unauthorized disclosure of personal information.
 Cyber security breaches can also impact retention of existing business and acquisition of new business in the period following the breach.
 These risks can arise as a result of our use of our technology or as a result of our use of third party technology providers and other service providers.